Art. 9 ECHR and conscientious objection to military service in Armenia. Absence of alternative civilian service and breach of Art. 9 ECHR.

 Art.
 4 ECHR

 1. Although Art.
-9 ECHR does not mention the right to conscientious objection explicitly, a serious and insurmountable conflict between the obligation to serve in the army and a sincerely and deeply held religious belief, or the presence of non-religious convictions of sufficient cogency, seriousness, consistency and importance attracts the fundamental guarantees of Art.
+9 ECHR does not mention the right to conscientious objection explicitly, a serious and insurmountable conflict between the obligation to serve in the army and the individual conscience, a sincerely and deeply held religious belief, or the presence of other convictions of sufficient cogency, seriousness, consistency and importance attracts the fundamental guarantees of Art.
 9 ECHR.

-2. The absence of the possibility of carrying out an alternative civilian service to the military conscription amounts to a violation of Art.
-9 ECHR.
+2. The absence of the possibility of carrying out an alternative civilian service to the military conscription amounts to a violation of Article 9 ECHR.

 (The conviction of the applicant, an Armenian citizen and a Jehovah’s Witness, is unlawful.
 He refused to perform the military service and asked to be registered as a conscientious objector for religious reasons, declaring to be available to perform an alternative civilian service).